 33. States parties must moreover ensure independent and transparent oversight of all bodies involved in managing peaceful assemblies, including through timely access to judicial remedies in case of [alleged/potential] violations of the right.

 34. The role of journalists, human rights defenders and others involved in monitoring, including documenting or reporting on assemblies, is of special importance, and they are entitled to protection under [article 21 of] the Covenant.
+This protection should include citizen journalists reporting on the assembly.
 They may not be prohibited from exercising these functions, also in respect of the actions of law enforcement officials.
 The equipment they use must not be confiscated or damaged.
 Even if the assembly is declared unlawful or is dispersed, that does not terminate the right to monitor it.
-No one should be harassed or penalised as a result of their attendance at demonstrations.
+No one should be harassed or penalised as a result of their attendance at demonstrations and of their monitoring, documenting or reporting activities.
 It is a good practice for independent national human rights institutions and non-governmental organizations to monitor assemblies.

 35. States parties hold the primary responsibility as far as the realization of the right of peaceful assembly is concerned.
-Private entities and the broader society, however, may be expected to accept some level of disruption, if this is required for the exercise of the right of peaceful assembly.
+Private entities and the broader society, however, may be expected to accept some level of disruption, if this is the result of the exercise of the right of peaceful assembly.
 Business enterprises have a responsibility to respect human rights, including the right of peaceful assembly.

 36. Given that peaceful assemblies have an expressive function, and political speech enjoys particular protection as a form of expression, it follows that assemblies with a political message should likewise enjoy a heightened level of accommodation and protection.

 37. Article 21 and its related rights do not only protect assemblies while and where they are ongoing.
 Activities conducted outside the immediate scope of the gathering but that are integral to making the exercise meaningful are also covered.
 The obligations of States parties thus extend to actions such as participants’ or organizers’ dissemination of information about an upcoming event; travelling to the event; communication between participants leading up to and during the assembly; conveying information about the assembly to the outside world; and leaving the assembly afterwards.
-These activities may, like the assembly itself, be subjected to restrictions, but such restrictions are also to be narrowly construed.
+These activities may, like the assembly itself, be subjected to restrictions, but such restrictions are also to be narrowly drawn and justifiable under Article 21.
 For example, publicity for an upcoming assembly before notification has taken place cannot be penalized in the absence of a specific indication of what dangers would have been created by the early distribution of the information.

-38. In the digital age, many of these associated activities happen online or otherwise rely upon digital services.
-Such associated activities are also protected under article 21.
-States parties shall, for example, refrain from unduly blocking Internet connectivity in relation to demonstrations.
+38. In the digital age, preparation of physical assemblies often happen online and assemblies themselves can start in physical spaces and continue online or vice versa. .
+All activities that concern preparation for, holding or follow up of an assembly are protected under article 21.
+States parties shall, refrain from blocking Internet connectivity in relation to demonstrations except in cases of a declared state of emergency where official documents of derogation have been submitted and only where the safety of the people of an entire nation is at stake.
 The same applies to geo-targeted or technology-specific interference or hindering of connectivity.
 States parties should ensure that self-regulation by Internet service providers does not unduly affect assemblies and that the activities of those providers do not unduly infringe upon the privacy or safety of assembly participants.
 Any restrictions on the operation of information dissemination systems must conform with the tests for restrictions on freedom of expression.